chrjabs/rustsat/docs/0-5-0-migration-guide.md

 - Methods providing references to internal data are now named `_ref` and `_mut` if mutability is allowed.
 If only a non-mutable accessor is present, the `_ref` suffix is omitted (e.g., for `SatInstance::cnf`).

+## Handling Out-Of-Memory

+This release also includes a push towards catching the most common cases where this library could run out of memory.
+The two main cases of this are adding clauses to solvers and generating CNF encodings.
+For the first, C++ error exceptions are now caught in the C-API wrapper and a Rust error (`rustsat::OutOfMemory::ExternalApi`) is returned.
+The other case is if a clause collector used when generating an encoding runs out of memory.
+For this reason, the `CollectClauses` trait now does not use Rust's standard `Extend` crate any more, but has the functions `extend_clauses` and `add_clause`.
+`CollectClauses` is mainly implemented by `Cnf` and solver (and newly by `SatInstance`).
+In the Rust types, `try_reserve` is now used and `rustsat::OutOfMemory::TryReserve` will be returned if memory allocation fails.
+For most use cases, there are at most some more errors that you can treat with `unwrap` or `expect` to get the same behaviour as previously.
+This just enables more sophisticated memory error handling now.